nickbryan/httputil/README.md

 ### Handler Interfaces
 The package provides a consistent interface for handlers while supporting multiple styles (standard http.Handler, functional handlers, and JSON-specific handlers).

+## TODO
+- migrate run and satisfy linter.
+- mock the encoder for these tests then test the encoder	directly.
+- test the default encoder with the server options.
+- address endpoints API.
+- address the net/http handler API.
+- test view.
+- tidy up the handler internals.
+- address the RequestX API.
+- revisit documentation.